OCR maths J560 past papers and more: FOUNDATION

 - Mark their answers using the mark scheme.

-OCR FOUNDATION maths grade boundaries (5 - 1)
+OCR FOUNDATION available past papers and mark schemes (5 - 1)

 Paper 1 uses a calculator